A rollback of event e on configuration c is a maximal configuration m

 Helper: An event in the future is enabled in a partial configuration that contains its strict past and is consistent.

-CONJECTURE: Minimality of Rollback - Any path from a candidate configuration to c is at
+Minimality of Rollback - Any path from a redo-candidate configuration c' to c is at